top of page

 Statement

-I work with common things, like toys, domestic glassware, calculator keys and ribbons.
-Objects we know through sight as well as touch, and therefore evoke sense memories alongside visual pleasures.
-Many of these objects, I would suggest, have played a role in unconsciously shaping aesthetic tastes and sensibilities that shift over time in a broader, more nebulous way.
-At the very least, I tap into the histories that these common elements of material culture contain.
+The commercial objects that surround us with their controlled and controlling aesthetic affects, have played a role in unconsciously shaping aesthetic tastes and sensibilities that shift over time in a broader, more nebulous way.
+At the very least, I tap into these histories and their coding in material culture.
 At best, I want to confabulate them into a natural history of the future.

 I am not a documentarian.
 I have no desire to evince the history of sensation with that kind of objective accuracy.
 I wish instead to build new futures from the past, sometimes by mis-reading it, as all great art has done.